YomnaEisa/SwifersClub-DebugWorkshop/README.md

 ## Debugging tools in Xcode Workshop #
-This SwiftUI project is designed as a hands-on debugging playground for the Swifter Club at Apple Developer Academy @ TWUIQ.
+This SwiftUI project is designed as a hands-on debugging playground for the Swifter Club at Apple Developer Academy @ TUWAIQ.
 It contains multiple intentional bugs and crashes, allowing learners to practice different debugging techniques in Xcode:

 - Breakpoint debugging
 - View Debugger inspection